eformsignen/eformsignen.github.io/help/chapter1.rst

 -  **Document manager**

-   With this permission, a member can open, download, void, and remove documents created from the templates the member has access to.
-Note that the document management permission can be set for each template.
+   With this permission, a member can open, download, void (excluding completed documents), and permanently remove documents created from the templates the member has access to.
+Note that the document manager permission can be set for each template.

 -  **Template user**